Cellular and molecular mechanisms underlying synaptic plasticity

 Okunola Jeyifous, PhD (he/him)

-Dr. Jeyifous recently joined the faculty of the Neuroscience program in the College of Science and Health at DePaul University.
-He earned his BA in Neuroscience from Macalester College, PhD in Neurobiology from the University of Chicago, with Bill Green, and completed a postdoc with Craig Garner at Stanford University.
-Fun facts: He is Nigerian-American, a stutterer, a twin dad, and a visual artist.
+Dr. Jeyifous joined the Department of Neuroscience in the College of Science and Health at DePaul University in 2022.
+He earned a BA in Neuroscience from Macalester College and a PhD in Neurobiology from the University of Chicago, where he trained with Dr. Bill Green.
+He completed his postdoctoral training with Dr. Craig Garner at Stanford University.